For information on the game mechanics, rank, associated modifiers, etc., please refer to the Game Guide.

 Duelers of Opal rank may not deny a challenge for any reason not provided for in these rules; they must fight or forfeit the title.

-Currently, should an Opal become vacant (its holder becomes Diamond, retires, fails to respond to challenge, etc.), the opal may default to a challenger (if a current challenge was already in place), become the prize of an Opal tournament, or be awarded in the Diamond Quest.
-The Duel of Fists Coordinator and Assistant Coordinator have full discretion in determining the fate of a vacated Opal.
+Currently, should an Opal become vacant, the opal may default to a challenger (if a current challenge is already in place), become the prize of an Opal tournament, or be awarded in the Diamond Quest.
+The Duel of Fists Staff have full discretion in determining the fate of a vacated Opal.

-Assuming the challenge is valid, the challenger should contact the Opal in order to find a suitable day and time for both parties when the match will take place.
+Assuming the challenge is valid, the challenger should contact the Opal in order to find a suitable day and time for both parties when the match will take place once the challenge has been validated and accepted.
+It is also the challenger’s responsibility to obtain a caller for the challenge match, as far in advance of the match as possible.

 The Opal Challenge Match